carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 Other Features
 --------------

-To make RUN line writing easier, there are several helper scripts and programs in the ``llvm/test/Scripts`` directory.
-This directory is in the PATH when running tests, so you can just call these scripts using their name.
+To make RUN line writing easier, there are several helper programs.
+These helpers are in the PATH when running tests, so you can just call them using their name.
 For example:

-``ignore``
-   This script runs its arguments and then always returns 0.
-This is useful in cases where the test needs to cause a tool to generate an error (e.g. to check the error output).
-However, any program in a pipeline that returns a non-zero result will cause the test to fail.
-This script overcomes that issue and nicely documents that the test case is purposefully ignoring the result code of the tool ``not``
+``not``
-   This script runs its arguments and then inverts the result code from it.
+   This program runs its arguments and then inverts the result code from it.
    Zero result codes become 1.
 Non-zero result codes become 0.

 Sometimes it is necessary to mark a test case as "expected fail" or